Official Community Plan

 Implementation

-• Becomes implemented as people make decisions to change the City, develop and redevelop.
+• The OCP becomes implemented as people make decisions to change the City, develop and redevelop.

 • Residents, property owners, community groups, developers and investors prepare proposals which are to conform to the OCP, if they are to be approved.